Skip to main content

 Faculty, Staff, and Student Parking Incentives

-SCU encourages carpooling by offering free parking passes for carpools which are vehicles that arrive on campus with 2 or more persons.
+SCU encourages carpooling by offering complimentary daily parking permits for carpoolers when vehicles arrive on campus with two or more persons.
 To participate in the Carpool Program you must:

-• Upon arrival, the carpool participants must be verified by Campus Safety at the Main Gate.
+• Upon arrival, the carpool participants must be verified by showing their alternative transit card.

-• Once verified, the vehicle will be issued a daily parking pass to be coupled with the Carpool sticker.
+• Once verified, the vehicle will be issued a complimentary daily parking permit.

 The Electric Shuttles (SCUttle) will provide a means of transportation to those needing assistance between parking locations and event venues.

-SCU provides public electric vehicle (EV) charging stations on campus.
+SCU provides public electric vehicle charging stations (EVCS) across campus.

-The stations were installed as part of a grant, and they fill a gap as the nearest stations are at the SJC airport, downtown San Jose, and along the peninsula.
+The stations were installed as part of a grant, and they fulfill a need on campus.

 Users registered with the ChargePoint Network can see available charging stations online.